 8. Mint

-Mint is another option for investors who simply want information, not necessarily an investment vehicle.
+Mint is another option for investors who want information, not necessarily an investment vehicle.
 Instead of serving as a brokerage, Mint compiles your financial data into a simple schematic.

 Key Features